Blockchains-Princeton/COS-ECE470-fa2022/Project7/README.md

 ## Programming

-### Transaction network messages

-Add the following new messages and the procedures to process the message (which are similar to those of block-related messages):
-1. NewTransactionHashes(Vec<H256>), similar to NewBlockHashes
-2. GetTransactions(Vec<H256>), similar to GetBlocks
-3. Transactions(Vec<Transaciton>), similar to Blocks

 ### Transaction format

-You are free to choose any format for transaction structure.
+You are free to choose any format for transaction structure (modify your implementation in *src/types/transaction.rs* ).
 We recommend using a transaction structure that is either compatible with the UTXO model in Bitcoin or the account-based model in Ethereum.

 - UTXO model transaction: input contains the hash of the previous transaction and the index; output contains a recipient address and a value.
 It can support multiple inputs/outputs in a transaction.
 You can refer to [Bitcoin](https://en.bitcoin.it/wiki/Transaction) transaction but don't need to adopt its complex scripting language.
 - Account-based model transaction: it should contain a recipient address, a value, and an account nonce.
 It only supports a single sender and single receiver.
 This should be simpler to implement than the UTXO model.